starcoinorg/starcoin-org-v4/src/content/post/starcoin-airdrop-claim-guide.md

 ---
 title: "Starcoin airdrop claim guide"
+meta_description: "Step-by-step guide to claiming your Starcoin airdrop efficiently and securely."
 date: 2023-03-06
 summary: "When the airdrop is released, open our airdrop link: https://airdrop.starcoin.org/..."
 author: "Starcoin"